 How Can Manufacturers Transform their Facilities into Smart Factories?

 Given those problems, what’s the best way for manufacturers to create smart factories?
-They need to find an affordable platform that can help all departments collaborate more closely — and that can give developers and business experts the right tools to easily create the apps and mobile technologies so vital to digitally transforming factories.
+They need to find an experienced manufacturing solutions provider that can help all departments collaborate more closely.

 Further reading: